 Short-term Care: Facilitates Functional Improvement

-This indicates the percent of short-term stay patients that saw functional improvements, such as with activities of daily living.
-High levels of autonomy with ADL's often correlates with successful rehabilitation.
+This indicates the percentage of short-term residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.

 - Dodge County HospitalAcute Care Hospitals 0.11 miles away901 Griffin Ave Eastman Georgia 31023Government - Hospital District or Authority(478) 448-4067